iChizer0/Seeed_Arduino_SSCMACore/README.md

     - `config`: An optional pointer to an `InvokeConfig` struct that overrides the configuration set in `begin`.
     - `user_context`: A user-provided pointer that will be passed to the registered callbacks.
   - **Returns:** An `Expected` struct containing a boolean `success` indicating whether the operation was successful and a `message` providing additional information.

+- `invoke(std::shared_ptr<Frame> frame, const InvokeConfig* config = nullptr, void* user_context = nullptr)`
+  - This method is similar to the previous `invoke` method, but it accepts a shared pointer to a managed frame instead of a reference.

 ### Callback Registration